darkfeline/dantalian/doc/user/names.rst

 are no name collisions.
 This state is guaranteed as file systems cannot assign the same inode number to two different files.

+Basically, File name conflicts will be resolved by adding the inode number (which is guaranteed to be unique per file system) at the end of the file name, but before the extension,  e.g., if two files are both named ``file.mp3``, the latter will appear as ``file.12345.mp3``, assuming its inode number is ``12345``.

 Node names use ``node`` instead of an inode number for resolution.